October 2023: Fundraising Copywriting - Part 1

 Tip 2: The power of “you” is in how you use it

-We all know that “you” is the most powerful and lucrative word in fundraising copy.
+We all know “you” is the most powerful and lucrative word in fundraising copy.
 I’m being seriously pushed in class to take “you” all the way, every time, for the donor’s sake.

 It’s not “Your donation is transforming people’s lives.”
 It’s “You are transforming people’s lives.”